SalomePlatform/adao/doc/en/ref_algorithm_ObserverTest.rst

-    Because *"CheckingPoint"* and *"ObservationOperator"* are required commands for ALL checking algorithms in the interface, you have to provide a value for them, despite the fact that these commands are not required for *"ObserverTest"*, and will not be used.
+    Because *"CheckingPoint"* and *"ObservationOperator"* are required commands for ALL checking algorithms in the interface, you have to provide a value for them, despite the fact that these commands are not required for this test, and will not be used.
 The easiest way is to give "1" as a STRING for both, *"ObservationOperator"* having to be of type *Matrix*.